 Q: Will exercising my rights under West Virginia’s new RTW law affect any other terms or conditions of my employment?

 A: No. It is unlawful for an employer or union to discriminate against an employee concerning conditions of employment based on his or her membership or nonmembership in a union.
-You will remain fully covered by any bargaining contract negotiated between your employer and the union, and the union will remain obligated to represent you.
-Any benefits that are provided to you by your employer pursuant to the bargaining contract (e.g., wages, seniority, vacations, pension, and health insurance) will not be affected by your resignation from the union.
+You will remain fully covered by any bargaining contract negotiated between your employer and the union, and the union will remain obligated to represent you in your employment relations with your employer.
+Any benefits that are provided to you by your employer pursuant to the collective bargaining contract (e.g., wages, seniority, vacations, pension, and health insurance) will not be affected by your resignation from the union.

-The union can exclude you and other nonmembers from its “internal” activities, such as participating in union elections, union meetings, and contract ratification votes.
-If the union itself offers “members-only” benefits, you might be excluded from receiving those, including continued participation in a union’s members-only benefit plan.
+The union can exclude you and other nonmembers from its “internal” activities, such as union elections, union meetings, and contract ratification votes.
+If the union itself offers “members-only” benefits, you might be excluded from receiving those.
 However, participation in an employer-sponsored or jointly-sponsored pension plan provided as an employee benefit under the contract cannot be adversely affected by nonmembership in a union.

 As a nonmember, you cannot be disciplined by the union for any post-resignation conduct.
 Furthermore, nonmembers are not subject to union rules, including those against working during a strike.
 On the other hand, if you are a union member, and you work during a strike, the union could potentially fine you and sue you to collect that fine in state court.